Frequently Asked Questions

 The Red River Gorge Climbers’ Coalition (RRGCC) is a non-profit organization founded in 1996 to represent the interests of rock climbers in response to a bolting ban imposed by the US Forest Service in Red River Gorge, Kentucky.
 After successfully negotiating to have the ban lifted, the RRGCC has remained active in confronting various access issues both on public and private land in the Red River Gorge area.

-Q // How do I become involved with the RRGCC?
+Q // How do I support / become involved with the RRGCC?

 Q // How do I contact the RRGCC?